srdsam/RadiObject/docs/how-to/query-filter-data.md

 ## Materializing Views

-Export a view to new storage:
+Views can be exported to new storage with `materialize()`.
+For streaming materialization and transform pipelines, see [Lazy Pipelines: Materialization](lazy-queries.md#materialization-methods).

 ```python
 # Copy filtered data to new location